-The moulding should be free from blemishes, and care must be taken to ensure that all pieces match well.
-If the artwork is likely to touch the moulding, it should be sealed with aluminium foil sealing tape.
-The corners should be touched up such that no unfinished moulding is visible.
+The molding should be free from blemishes, and care must be taken to ensure that all pieces match well.
+If the artwork is likely to touch the molding, it should be sealed with aluminum foil sealing tape.
+The corners should be touched up such that no unfinished molding is visible.

 The conservation mount comprises a window mount and an under-mount (or a back mount).
 The purpose of mounting is to provide adequate physical and environmental protection to the artwork or the object.
 A window mount is typically used to visually enhance the artwork and distance it from the glazing.

 The window mount is a part of the framing that is in direct contact with the artwork.
 Hence it is necessary to follow standards while selecting the mount which possesses conversation quality.

 For the framing of original artworks, only cotton museum boards are used that follow the standards and have a minimum thickness of 1100 microns.
 The under-mount is also used of the same material.
 For framing valued prints and items of sentimental value, conversion boards made from cotton fiber core or wood pulp are used.
 In the case of framing photographs, it is made sure that non-alkaline buffer boards are used as alkaline conditions are harmful to framing photographs.